 We train over 50 educators every year in the Orton-Gillingham approach.
 Orton-Gillingham is one of the most proven language-based methods for teaching students with language-based learning disabilities, such as dyslexia, to read and write.

-This Orton-Gillingham Instructor Training (OG Training) is comprised of Associate Coursework (70-hours) and an Associate Practicum.
+This Orton-Gillingham Instructor Training (OG Tutor Training course) is comprised of OG Associate Coursework (70-hours) and an OG Associate Practicum.

 Upcoming OG Training

 - Summer 2021 OG Tutor Training: July 5-16, 2021; Weekdays – register here

 - Winter 2022 OG Tutor Training: Dates TBD (Wednesday evenings & Saturdays)

 *Certified by the Academy of Orton-Gillingham Practitioners and Educators, an internationally recognized institution operating out of North America.

 The AOGPE Orton-Gillingham Training Course (Associate Level) has 2 Parts: Associate Coursework and Associate Practicum.

 The training consists of high-quality training in structured, multisensory language instruction that extends from basic phonics, reading, writing and spelling to higher level word attack and writing skills.